Cheb

 Cheb (/cs/; Eger) is a town in the Karlovy Vary Region of the Czech Republic.
 It has about 33,000 inhabitants.
 It lies on the Ohře River.

 Before the expulsion of Germans in 1945, the town was the centre of the German-speaking region known as Egerland.
 The historic town centre is well preserved and is protected as an urban monument reservation.
+The most important monument is the Cheb Castle, protected as a national cultural monument.

 Administrative division

 Cheb consists of 19 municipal parts (in brackets population according to the 2021 census):